 Found 80 - 90 results of 97 programs matching keyword "sound art"

+Aeolian Landscape is an exhibit in which a miniature wind-swept desert landscape is recreated by an electric fan and finely ground sand that mimics the process of wind picking up and depositing small particles.
+Visitors can change the direction of the fan, influencing the shape of the dunes.
 Watch ancient text revealed and read for the first time in a thousand years!
 Archimedes was one of the world's greatest scientific and mathematical minds.
 His thoughts were inscribed on goatskin parchment, but the letters and diagrams were scraped off and written over by Greek monks in the Middle Ages.
 Now, using an intense x-ray beam generated at Stanford University's linear accelerator, some of the original Greek text will be revealed for the first time in the modern world.
 An clip of the Aeolian Landscape exhibit by artist Ned Kahn.
 Blowing air sculpts sand into an ever-changing landscape.
 This wobbly luminescent sculpture by Liz Hickok is both art work and a

 simulation of how a San Francisco neighborhood might jiggle when the Big One strikes.
 In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
 This film dates back to 1969, the year that the Exploratorium was founded.
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
 In this special Halloween edition, today's secret ingredient is: Plastic Bags!
 James Turrell studied optics and perceptual psychology in college, but gravitated towards art as his curiosity led him to investigate light itself.
 In this Webcast of a lecture, James Turrell discusses his experiences manipulating pure light and how it became his artistic medium.
 He reveals how this early work led him to discover Roden Crater in Arizona and to create his subsequent lifelong project of transforming the crater into an astronomical observatory.
 Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
 Vox Unlocks tunes into voice recognition What is visual literacy--and who is literate?
 Join guest lecturer James Elkins in an evening of commentary on the many ways we "read" the visual world and assign meaning to what we see.
 Produced by students from San Francisco's Aim High Program.
 Today they ask, how do our ears work?
 Can we communicate without words?
 How do whales communicate under water?
 Why don't bats slam into trees as they fly?
 Middle school students will interview Exploratorium Educator Ken Finn and Biologist Dr. Karen Kalumuck, plus special surprise guests!
-Why do many things sound different underwater?
-How are echoes made?
-Can you feel or see sound?
-Join us as we delve into the mysteries of sound.
-This webcast will feature an Aim High student demonstrating how to make a membranophone; Exploratorium physicist Dr. Paul Doherty modeling sound with ringing aluminum rods, corrugated plastic whirlies, and a slinky; and Marco Jordan, lead educator in the Exploratorium's Outreach program, demonstrating sound science with a "whine" glass and a singing bowl.